cio-abcd/variantinterpretation/README.md

 | contains other variants than SNVs and InDels | WARNING   | Gives warning if VCF file contains other variants than SNVs and InDels.                                                                                                                                                                                                                     | `bcftools stats`         |
 | previous VEP annotation present              | WARNING   | Gives warning if previous VEP annotation is present.
 The test checks for VEP in the header and if the INFO column already contains a `CSQ` key.                                                                                                                                             |

-#### Variant normalization

-This module uses [`bcftools norm`](https://samtools.github.io/bcftools/bcftools.html#norm) to split multi-allelic into bi-allelic sites.
-This step is required by vembrane as it cannot handle multi-allelic records (also see [vembrane documentation](https://github.com/vembrane/vembrane)).
-Optionally, the left-alignment of InDels can be activated using the `--left-align-indels` parameter.

-> NOTE: When left-alignment is enabled, it performs an additional reference genome check (there is already a check in the `VCF checks` module).

 #### Pre-annotation VCF filter

 This is an optional step activated and controlled through the `--filter_vcf` parameter.